 The Roman stone coffin discovered by labourers in about 1783.

 The tombs are presently located in the back garden of a large, early 20th century house and are not visible from the adjacent Westerham Road – although a bird’s eye view can be obtained thanks to Google Maps!
 Unfortunately, the site is not accessible on a daily or even regular basis, but open days are occasionally held to enable curious visitors to explore the site.
 On a recent visit, I found that the archaeologist Brian Philp and others from the Kent Archaeological Rescue Unit were giving guided tours, but with the closing of the Council for Kentish Archaeology this year it is unclear who will oversee such open days in future.
 For those interested in visiting, it is a case of keeping your eyes peeled to see when it will next be open.
-The open day is usually part of the Open House London programme, the programme for 2019 will be released in August 2019.
+The open day is usually part of the Open House London programme.

 While in the area, why not take a walk across the heavily wooded Keston Common?
 As well as being a haven for wildlife, the Common boasts a number of sites with historical or archaeological interest, including a putatively prehistoric linear earthwork and an ancient spring known as Caesar’s Well.
 It is also home to a 19th century engraved stone chair marking the spot where William Wilberforce reportedly sat when he formulated his ideas for ending slavery in the British Empire.
 An Iron Age hillfort known as Caesar’s Camp also borders the common, although is unfortunately located on private property and not presently accessible to archaeological explorers.
 Keston Common has a car park geared up for visitors, and this is the best place for those visiting the Roman tombs by car to leave their vehicle.